A woman in a white dress remembers the love of her life.

-Bodie Cemetery has around eighty tombstones still marking the graves of the departed.
-There are three official large sections of sub-cemeteries that make up the majority of graves in Bodie Cemetery: The Miner’s Union Cemetery area; (38 marked graves), for the general public: the Wards Cemetery area; (29 marked graves), and The Masonic Cemetery area; (9 marked graves).
+Bodie Cemetery has around eighty tombstones marking the graves of the departed.
+There are three official large sections or sub-cemeteries that make up the majority of graves here: The Miner’s Union Cemetery area (38 marked graves), for the general public: the Wards Cemetery area (29 marked graves), and The Masonic Cemetery area (9 marked graves).

-The other people while alive that didn’t quite measure up to social ethnic standards (Chinese) and/or behavioral standards; (prostitutes, thugs, etc,) were buried outside the perimeters of the Bodie official cemetery plots, due to their line of work when they were alive.
+The other people who while alive, didn’t quite measure up to existing social ethnic standards (Chinese) and/or behavioral standards (prostitutes, thugs, etc,) were buried outside the perimeters of the Bodie official cemetery plots.

 Just west of the three sub-cemeteries, was the Chinese Cemetery.
-The Chinese who died in California, wanted to be buried only long enough for their bones to be clean, so their family members could take their bones back to the homeland.
-Unfortunately, several hundred Chinese remain buried in their cemetery section because of the need for their relatives to leave Bodie due to violent prejudice and to find work elsewhere.
+The Chinese who died in California wanted to be buried only long enough for their bones to be clean, so their family members could eventually take them back to the homeland.
+Unfortunately, several hundred Chinese remain buried in their cemetery section to this day because of the need for their relatives to leave Bodie due to violent prejudice, and to find work elsewhere.

 A lot more remains of people once alive are buried in Bodie Cemetery, but wooden markers have wasted away, leaving unmarked graves.
 People with some money had stone grave markers.
 Even then, many of the stone markers were stolen by vandals.
 Several hundred unmarked graves of Chinese people, and lots of other people, with shameful pasts, also still remain.